By: Roliena Slingerland

 Mother’s hands slide from the machine, and she gets up.
 “Why now, Gretta?”

 “Why couldn’t you be that happy, adventurous person?
 Father had to go to Mac to get away from you – from this – this perfection!”
-Your throat burns.
+Her throat burns.

-“Please, Gretta,” she begs, grabbing for your arm.
-“I can’t imagine what’s gotten into you.
+“Please, Gretta,” she begs grabbing for her arm.
+“I can’t imagine what’s gotten into you!
 We change.
 We make do.
 You don’t understand.
 Sometimes it’s best to leave things alone.”

-It’s a familiar tune.
-You want to pick further at it, but sudden fatigue crowds you.
+It’s all a familiar tune.
+Gretta wants to pick further at it, to cut it open and lay it all bare, but sudden fatigue weighs her down.

-You lay in bed that night, a foot pressing on your chest.
-Rolling over, you dangle your arm off the bed, running your fingers over the cold, metal radiator.
+That night in bed it’s as if a foot presses down on her chest.
+Rolling over, she lets her arm dangle off, and runs her fingers over the cold, metal radiator.
 It’s quiet.
 Then the familiar “clang” as heat rushes through.

-You wake up in the middle of the night.
-Darkness outside your window gapes like an open mouth ready to consume.
-Little butterfly resounds over and over in your mind.
+It’s the middle of the night and she’s suddenly awake and sitting up.
+Darkness outside her window gapes like an open mouth ready to consume.
+Little butterfly resounds over and over in her mind.

-The words suddenly taste bitter on the back of your tongue.
+The words suddenly taste bitter on the back of her tongue.

-Mac sleeps most of the day, if you can call it that.
+Mac sleeps most of the day, if one can call it that.
 He twists and groans, mutters and cusses.
 When he is awake, the radio absorbs him.

 “Thao!”
 He shouts at one point.

-“Thao – What?”
-You jump up, paint dripping over the table.
+“Thao – What?” she jumps up and scolds herself as paint drips over the table.
 He’s sitting in his recliner, using his twig-like arms to push himself up.
 “Mac…”

-“C’mon, Mac,” you struggle to unclench his fingers.
+“C’mon, Mac,” she struggles to unclench his fingers.

 He’s undeterred, spittle forming at his mouth.